 Bloating and Cramps: This could be caused by swallowing air, either from the pressure being too high on inhale or because your exhale relief isn’t working well enough to stop air from going down the airway.
 Sometimes a simple pressure adjustment is enough to fix this CPAP side effect.
 In some cases, your doctor may prescribe a BiPAP machine instead of a CPAP or APAP machine.

 Dry Mouth and Sinuses: We suggest using a heated humidifier as the preferred way to keep your mouth and sinuses from drying out.
 If your mouth is dry the morning after therapy and you breathe through the nose, it could be a sign that the mouth is coming open during sleep.
-This can be resolved by using a chinstrap, which is used to keep your mouth closed during the night.
+This can be resolved by using a chinstrap, which supports the jaw to keep your mouth closed during the night.
 This will help prevent your mouth from drying out.

-Nasal Drainage: Sometimes a nasal based CPAP mask can cause overactive sinuses, causing a runny nose or similar issue.
+Nasal Drainage: Sometimes, a nasal CPAP mask can cause overactive sinuses, causing a runny nose or similar issue.
 In some cases, allergy treatment may help you resolve overactive sinuses.

 What Happens When You Don’t Use a CPAP Machine?